Responding to requests - Home and hybrid working requests

 Consult

-If you are considering making changes, you should consult your employees, managers and unions as soon as possible.
+If you are considering making changes, you should consult your employees, managers and trade unions as soon as possible.

 Find out about consulting employees and their representatives